Local Ensemble data assimilation in OOPS

 # horizontal distance from the updated grid point

-Other options for obs localizations are available outside of oops.
-Specifically, UFO supports Gaspari-Cohn and SOAR localizations with kd-tree distance search.
-Additional localizations are supported in soca (Rossby radius based) and fv3-jedi (soil-specific localization).
+Other options for obs-space localization are available outside of OOPS.
+Specifically, UFO supports Gaspari-Cohn, SOAR, and Box Car localizations with kd-tree distance search (e.g., localization method: Horizontal SOAR).
+Additional localizations are supported in SOCA (Rossby radius based) and FV3-JEDI (soil-specific localization).

 Inflation supported in the ensemble solvers